wmtford/HHplusMET/README.md

 ## Making datacards
 Before making the datacards, you'll need to run `ALPHABET.cc` to create the necessary histograms, see above.
-You will also need to run all of the necessary signal systematic variations, or comment out the part of the codes below that pull those files.
+You will also need to run all of the necessary signal systematic variations, or switch the bool at the top "runSysts" to False.

 The main codes for making the datacards are `datacards/QuickDataCardsABCDNorm_Higgsino.py` and `datacards/QuickDataCardsABCDNorm_Gluino.py`.
 The first runs rather the 1D or 2D TChiHH models
 (you need to change the bool "run2D").